Charles, Duke of Vendôme: Treason

 By the summer of 1523, word was reaching the queen mother Louise of the nefarious intentions of the connétable de Bourbon.
 On 26 July, a certain capitaine named La Clayette informed her that Bourbon had installed 50 hommes d'armes (men-at-arms) in his fortified holdings of Chantelle and Carlat and was mustering victuals and artillery.
 Bourbon had during July reached an agreement with the Emperor to marry the latter's sister and to betray France at the moment that England and the Empire invaded the kingdom.

 With an understanding of Bourbon's coming betrayal now established, royal suspicion fell on many others.
 Vendôme was a particular focus of royal concern.
 Both the Emperor and his aunt Margarete, the regent of the Netherlands often discussed the clients and allies of Bourbon who they imagined might follow him in his treason.
 Chief among the names they floated were the duc de Lorraine, the king of Navarre and the Bourbon-Vendôme brothers (Vendôme and Saint-Pol).
 Moreover, both Vendôme and Saint-Pol were close with the connétable.
 Both their fathers had served as companions in arms during the early Italian Wars.
 The two families were also linked by marriage.
 The historian Michon sees the fact that the king would suspect one of his closest favourites (by which is meant Vendôme's brother Saint-Pol) of treason as indicative of the state of the court in 1523.

-In a state of alert, the crown dispatched the vicomte de Thouars to Picardie so that he could engage a watchful eye over Vendôme, lest he prove sympathetic to his cousin's treason.
+In a state of alert, the crown dispatched the vicomte de Thouars to Picardy so that he could engage a watchful eye over Vendôme, lest he prove sympathetic to his cousin's treason.
 Thouars had a particularly notable contempt for the connétable de Bourbon, making him ideal for the mission.
-In addition to the Vendôme component of his mission, his travel to Picardie would allow him to assure himself of the defensiveness of the province.
+In addition to the Vendôme component of his mission, his travel to Picardy would allow him to assure himself of the defensiveness of the province.
 Though he had a great hostility for the connétable, the vicomte enjoyed warm relations with the duc de Vendôme, and he thus protested to the king the fact he was to replace him.
 The suspected prince, Vendôme was recalled to the court in Lyon in August.